w3f/Grant-Milestone-Delivery/deliveries/ISO8583-milestone-1.md

 **Context** (optional)

 This is the associated deliverable for milestone 1, a well-detailed analysis and implementation plan for incorporating ISO8583 with Substrate based blockchains.
-ISO8583 is the worldwide payment card standard, however due to the fact that it encodes sensative financial information such as personal information and card numbers in plain-text, it is a non-trivial matter to support it on any public blockchain.
-This presentation highlights the major challenges and reccomends an oracle based implementation to comply with payment card network's terms of service as well as payment card regulations.
+ISO8583 is the worldwide payment card standard, however, due to the fact that it encodes sensitive financial information such as personal information and card numbers in plain text, it is a non-trivial matter to support it on any public blockchain.
+This presentation highlights the major challenges and recommends an oracle based implementation to comply with payment card network's terms of service as well as payment card regulations.
 Note: All sources are cited in the notes section of the PowerPoint under each slide, our exported PDF contains only the final slide data.

 **Deliverables**